How to choose new carpet and flooring like a pro! Carpetprofessor.com

 Measuring Strategies

-M is a learned ability and it takes years to get really good at it.
-An experienced carpet salesperson can save you a lot of money by efficiently and strategically measuring your home.
-The strategy involved is to efficiently utilize leftover or excess carpet from one area, and make use of it in another area to reduce the overall amount of material waste.
+Measuring for carpet is a learned ability and it takes time to get really good at it.
+An experienced estimator can save you a lot of money by efficiently and strategically measuring your home.

-This can potentially save you a lot of money but it helps if you are using the exact same carpet in several rooms and perhaps on stairs, in closets and areas that may need carpet for seaming.
+This can potentially save you a lot of money, but this strategy works best if you are using the exact same carpet throughout your home.
+It can still work even if the carpet is the same in just a few rooms and perhaps on stairs, in closets and other areas that may need carpet seaming.
+Every situation is different and must be analyzed and configured by an expert to obtain the best results.

-Sometimes ordering a little extra carpet for one area will increase the excess carpet just enough to fill a need in another area and will save you money in the long run.
-It takes a real pro to be able to strategically measure in this way.
+Sometimes ordering a little extra carpet for one area will increase the excess carpet just enough to fill a need in another area.
+This will save you money on materials and labor.
+It takes a real pro to be able to strategically measure for carpet and flooring like this, which is why it is important to have a professional estimator measure your home.

 In contrast, an inexperienced carpet salesperson can mistakenly over-measure, and not make good use of material and end up charging you hundreds more for carpet, padding and labor than necessary!
 But even worse...
 An unscrupulous carpet salesperson can intentionally over-measure your home and over-charge you by hundreds or more for carpet padding and labor... and you may never be aware of it.